breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 }
 ```

 All set up!
-If you have any trouble getting this started, maybe so a fresh clone of the repository or feel free to contact me.
+If you have any trouble getting this started, maybe do a fresh clone of the repository or feel free to contact me.